usaid-cs/yesterday-i-learned/js-typescript.md

 }
 ```

-Unlike ES6, [it is valid syntax to set an instance's property directly inside the class](https://stackoverflow.com/a/35212197/1558430), outside of any method.
+Unlike ES6 (before node v12's version of ES6 anyway), [it is valid syntax to set an instance's property directly inside the class](https://stackoverflow.com/a/35212197/1558430), outside of any method.
 The compiler appears to convert it to a constructor, with the `constructor` _at the end_ of everything else.

 ```
 // TypeScript
 class Foo {
     bar = 1;

     constructor() {
         this.bar = 2;
     }

     bar = 3;
 }

 // Transpiled code